 # Node.js

-• Node.js is an open source server environment build on Chrome's V8 JavaScript engine
+• Node.js is an open-source server environment built on Chrome's V8 JavaScript engine.

 # Installation guides